goodvibs/bunnies/README.md

 ## Contribution
 `bunnies` needs the following to make 1.0.0 happen:
+- Identify and remove bottlenecks
 - Some more benchmarks
 - Some more integration tests
 - Is the public API good enough?
+- Support for PGN comments
+- Unit tests for draw detection
 - More docs

 Feedback and contributions welcome!